matttoppi/aras-claude-agent/README.md

 > **Connect Claude Desktop to Aras Innovator PLM via OAuth 2.0!**

-This Model Context Protocol (MCP) server enables Claude Desktop to interact with Aras Innovator using modern OAuth 2.0 authentication and OData REST APIs, allowing you to query PLM data, create items, and call methods directly from your AI assistant.
+This Model Context Protocol (MCP) server enables Claude Desktop to interact with Aras Innovator or Innovator Edge through configurable authentication and REST APIs, allowing you to query PLM data, create items, and call methods directly from your AI assistant.

 ## ✨ What can you do?

-- 🔐 **Secure OAuth 2.0 authentication** with Aras Innovator 14+
+- 🔐 **Secure authentication** with Aras Innovator OAuth 2.0 or Edge API keys
-- 📊 **Query PLM data** using OData REST endpoints
+- 📊 **Query PLM data** using OData REST endpoints across supported backends
 - ✍️ **Create new items** (Parts, Documents, etc.) directly from Claude
-- 🔧 **Call Aras server methods** and custom endpoints
+- 🔧 **Call Aras server methods** or Edge REST operations
 - 📋 **Access lists** and configuration data
 - 🛡️ **Enterprise-grade security** with bearer token authentication